-Goal #1: S Smith-Cotton Jr. High will improve building MAP scores.
-The percentages will

-increase by $^{\prime}$ 3% in the top two levels and decrease by 3% in the bottom two levels for each
+Goal #1: Smith-Cotton Junior High will improve building MAP scores.
+The percentages will increase by 3% in the top two levels and decrease by 3% in the bottom two levels for each subject area tested.

-subject are a tested.

-Analyze assessment data: MAP, Common Assessments, Study Island Benchmarks, CFA's
+- Analyze assessment data: MAP, Assessments, Study Island, Benchmarks, CFA's

-Departmental and grade-level collaboration
+- Departmental and grade-level collaboration

-Goal #2: A minimum of 80% of Smith-Cotton Jr. High students will be reading on grade

-level or abo ove.

-A well-articulated, aligned curriculum.
+- A well-articulated, aligned curriculum

-Identified priority standards in ELA.

-Quality teaching practices are implemented school-wide with a focus on

-assessment-capable learners.
+Goal #2: One hundred percent of SCJH teachers will implement a curriculum that promotes cooperative learning and critical thinking with the use of technology to increase student engagement and success.

+- Identified priority standards for each content area - Attend ongoing professional development that supports blended learning - Departmental and grade-level collaboration

-Smith-Cotton High School
+Professional Development Plan Smith-Cotton High School